fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 The `each_with_index` method interates through each element in the array object, passing the element and index of that element to the block.

 On `line 2`, we call the `puts` method, passing in a string object as an argument.
-The string object in question uses string interpolation, allowing us to use multiple assignment to assign local variables `num` and `index` to objects from the block.
+The string object in question uses string interpolation, allowing us to use multiple assignment to assign local block variables `num` and `index` to array element and array element index objects passed to the block as arguments.
 This will output several string objects on new lines.
 `​"The index of 1​ is ​0."`
 `​"The index of 2 is ​1."`
 `​"The index of ​3 is 2."`